Walt Disney World drops all mask mandates - NewsBreak

 It is recommended guests who are not fully vaccinated continue wearing face coverings in all indoor locations, including indoor attractions and theaters and on enclosed transportation.

-“Please note, face coverings are not permitted while experiencing water slides or in the water,” a release states.Federal judge voids US mask mandate for planes, other travel
+“Please note, face coverings are not permitted while experiencing water slides or in the water,” a release states.Wednesday could bring severe storms to Coast, Portland region

 The theme park is recommending, but not requiring, guests who are not fully vaccinated against COVID-19 to continue wearing face coverings in all indoor locations, including indoor attractions and theaters and on enclosed transportation.